 Checking your advert before publication

-Once you've drafted your ad, leave it overnight before you read it through again.
-If you can, get the ad properly laid out before you check it.
+Once you've drafted your advert, leave it overnight before you read it through again.
+If you can, get the ad properly laid out or build it in a test environment (without publishing) before you check it.

 - Does it grab your attention?

 - Would it stand out from other ads?

 - Does it make a strong promise that you can keep?

 - Would it encourage YOU to respond?

-Finally, test the ad on customers and suppliers before you use it in the media.
+Finally, test the ad on customers and suppliers before you publish it.